uwu-user/Discord.js-Together/README.md

 <details>
 <summary>
-   why?
+   Why use this instead of any npm's?
 </summary>
 <br >
   Most of the traditional methods did not work for me for some reason :3?

 > I made this because I'm having "node-fetch" problems because of the discord.gg/10003 code? ,I made this as a replacement without problems

++ I like to use Discord.js only

   </div>
 </details>